 The International Criminal Tribunal for Rwanda (ICTR) is using Frotcom

-Located in Arusha, in neighbouring Tanzania, the ICTR includes staff from more than 80 nationalities.
-For more information, please visit www.ictr.org.
+Located in Arusha, in neighboring Tanzania, the ICTR includes staff from more than 80 nationalities.

 Activities and events of this Tribunal cut across the whole region of East Africa.
 Most of this movement is done by road and a bigger section of the fleet has been always on the run.
 Under these circumstances, there was the need to have a reliable control of the fleet so as to deliver the busy schedule of the Tribunal.